Cellphone apps designed to track covid-19 spread struggle worldwide amid privacy concerns

 Larscheid called the app “useless.”

-After months of frustration and delay, a very basic version of a coronavirus app from Britain’s National Health Service launched on Thursday.
-But it won’t perform the main function originally promised, letting people know if they’ve been in close contact with a person who’s tested positive.
-Instead, the scaled-back 1.0 version will inform users of infection levels in their community and help them book a coronavirus test if they feel the need.
-A cutting-edge app is months away.
+After months of frustration and delay, a very basic version of a coronavirus app from Britain’s National Health Service was launched for pilot testing this month.
+It won’t yet perform the main function originally promised, letting people know if they’ve been in close contact with a person who’s tested positive.
+Instead, the simple 1.0 version will inform users of infection levels in their postal code and help them book a coronavirus test if they feel the need.
+A cutting-edge app is likely months away.

 Mixed reaction to the apps

-High-tech approaches still have their advocates, especially for the broader purpose of tracking the spread of covid-19 through a population and spurring government action — even if the individual apps have not yet proven to be effective.
+High-tech approaches still have their advocates, especially for the broader purpose of tracking the spread of the coronavirus through a population and spurring government action — even if the individual apps have not yet proven to be effective.

 “I haven’t given up hope,” said Alain Labrique, an associate professor of international health who studies new health technologies at Johns Hopkins.
 “Three to four months in the technology innovation space is not a long time.”